 Once all the assessment has been done, it’s time to build out a plan for roll-out.
 Do your absolute best to roll out changes in phases instead of implementing everything in one go.
 You can start by changing the inventory management processes first before digitizing your order management systems.
 As a best practice, it should be best to implement internal systems first before implementing anything client-facing.

 The WMS implementation process will cost money for sure.
 You’ll have to pay for digital software, manpower, and training.
 So factor in those costs.
 Try not to squeeze in everything for the sake of cost-saving.
-Those costs will be justified over time as automation and technology are predicted to help lower costs by 20-40%.
+Those costs will be justified over time as automation and technology are predicted to help lower costs.

 7. Provide training